scottmsinger/smpv/README.md

 - get the status of a file
 - has a separate notion of version and release
 -- does nothing with that notion except tag it in the database - could be leveraged in another system?

+To Do:
+could really use a Qt front end so that commandline averse users could work with it

 usage:
 smpv --file filename [--add, etc]